tshort/WebAssemblyCompiler.jl/docs/src/index.md

 * Exception handling
 * Errors
 * Some integer types (Int16, Int128, ...)
-* Dict's (at least some uses of [Dictionaries.jl](https://github.com/andyferris/Dictionaries.jl) work based on light testing)
 * BLAS and all other C dependencies

 WebAssemblyCompiler supports [overlays](@ref Overlays) and other ways to fix up code when compiling.